glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 - A sale and leaseback can provide immediate funds while retaining use of the property

 ## l evaluate and recommend techniques for tax efficiently managing the risks of concentrated positions in publicly traded common stock, privately held businesses, and real estate.

+EXHIBIT 1RICHARDS’ VALUES

+Asset	Estimated Value ($ thousands)	Cost Basis ($ thousands)

+Primary residence (no mortgage)	2,000	2,000

+MTL Corp	11,000	2,000

+Common stock (70,000 shares CTAS)	4,000	1,000

+Warehouse	3,000	4,300

+Municipal bond portfolio	3,000	3,150

+Global all-cap equity fund	3,400	1,650

+Cash equivalents	300	300

+Tax Rates

+Capital gains tax rate = 20%

+Income tax rate = 40%

+Adams has strong connections to the real estate market and informs Richards that the market value estimate of $3 million for the warehouse is much too low.
+He advises Richards to consider reducing his real estate risk directly by using the immediate cash inflows net of tax liabilities and costs to increase his stock and bond portfolios.
+Adams is confident he can arrange any of the following real estate offers:

+1. Sell the warehouse for $4.8 million to an outside investor.
+2. Enter into a recourse mortgage loan, with the warehouse valued at $5.8 million by the lender and an LTV ratio of 80%.
+3. Enter into a sale-and-leaseback, with the warehouse valued at $4.9 million and the first year’s rental payment of $150,000 payable at the start of the lease.

+Using the information in Exhibit 1 and Adams’ real estate proposals, which offer will provide the largest immediate addition of funds to Richards’ stock and bond portfolios?

+Immediate cash inflows available would include proceeds and the possible first rental payment in Offer 2; all cash flows are net of taxes.
+As shown in the table below, Offer 1, selling the warehouse outright, produces the highest immediate cash flow net of taxes:

+Offer	Offer Amount	Cost	Taxes Paid Gains Taxes = 20%	Loan Proceeds LTV = 80%	Initial Lease Payment	Income Tax Deduction on Rent Income Tax rate = 40%	Net to Reinvest Offer less all taxes

+1	4,800,000	4,300,000	(100,000)	 	 	 	4,700,000

+2	5,800,000	4,300,000	0 as no sale occurs	4,640,000	 	 	4,640,000

+3	4,900,000	4,300,000	(120,000)	 	(150,000)	60,000	4,690,000

 # READING 14.
 RISK MANAGEMENT FOR INDIVIDUALS